sidhulyalkar/sidhulyalkar/README.md

 # Hi there, I'm Sid! 👋

 I'm a passionate developer with a knack for building elegant solutions and exploring new technologies.
+My background in neuroscience and computational neuroscience fuels my analytical approach, blending biological insights with innovative tech.
+I bring expertise in database design and cloud implementation, along with hands-on experience in machine learning (ML), deep learning (DL), and data visualization.
 Welcome to my GitHub profile!

 ## 🔥 My Achievements & Interests

-- 💻 **Software Development:** Experienced in creating robust applications.
+- 💻 **Software Development:** Experienced with Machine Learning, Deep Learning and developing robust applications.
 - 🎓 **Lifelong Learner:** Continuously expanding my skills through projects and courses.
 - 🚀 **Open Source Enthusiast:** Actively contributing to open source projects.
 - 📈 **Data Visualization:** I love turning data into intuitive graphs and insights.